-I had absolutely no idea that falling pregnant could affect your memory.
-It seems I am so engrossed in focusing on the needs, wants and everything in betweens of my children that I have trouble doing the simplest of things.
+I had absolutely no idea that falling pregnant and raising kids could affect your memory.
+I am so engrossed in focusing on the needs, wants and everything in betweens of my children that I have trouble doing the simplest of things.
 Like remembering people’s names, what I walked into the room for, where I put my damn keys.
 My.
 Brain. is.
 Mush.
 I can’t seem to manage my time as well as I used to and even have trouble stringing sentences to other parents at school drop-off.
 Turns out when I had just given birth to baby number four I apparently had several conversations with a very friendly mother, yet during term one of last year I was convinced it was the first time I had met her.
 As for her name?
 Shit, I still can’t remember.

 I feel as if my pre-baby brain has gone on hiatus and a new model has taken over.
 But does this really mean my intelligence has dropped considerably?
 Am I more than one sandwich short of a picnic?
 Or could it be that I have grown in other ways and there is only so much that my brain can focus on, and priorities on the memory front have shifted to accommodate this?